vicenteopaso/vicenteopaso/README.md

 > I wholeheartedly recommend Vicente Opaso to anyone looking for more than just a leader – someone who values humanity and teamwork as much as technical excellence.
 >
-> — ***Bruno Torres, Senior Frontend Developer, Carlsberg Group***
+> — ***Bruno Torres, Senior Frontend Developer, Carlsberg Group*** &nbsp;

+&nbsp;
+## Looking Forward

+As the frontend landscape continues to evolve, I'm always excited to discuss new challenges and innovations in building scalable frontend architectures and empowering development teams.
+My experience with large-scale systems, design systems, and team leadership positions me well to contribute to ambitious projects that push the boundaries of what's possible in frontend development.

+## Let's Connect

+I'm passionate about sharing insights and exploring how modern frontend practices can drive business value.
+Whether you're curious about implementing modular architectures, building developer communities, or enhancing your team's technical capabilities, I'd be delighted to exchange ideas.
+If you're interested in discussing frontend architecture, team leadership, or the future of web development, feel free to reach out.
+I'm always open to connecting with like-minded professionals and exploring how we might collaborate to shape the future of frontend development.